Xninety-nine/Exploratory-Data-Analysis-Projects/README.md

 ### Observations based on correlation matrix:

 The top three positive correlatated features for math scores are lunch standard with a correlation score of .35, this indicates that students from higher income familes tend to perform better in math.
 Next highest correlated feature with math score is race/ethnicity E. This indicates that students in this race/ethincity group earned higher math scores.
 Test preperation course completed also had a positive correlation of .18 and male students had a positive correlation with higher math score at .17.

+# EDA Conclusion:

+## Key Insights:

+1) Socio-economic status is a big predictor in how students will perform on math tests.
+2) Parental level of education is also a very important factor in predicting student math scores.
+3) Test preperation also plays a role although not as much as the previous two features.
+4) Gender seems to play a slight role in student math scores.
+5) Students who completed a test preparation course outperformed their counter parts regardless of socio-economic status.

+# Suggestions based on EDA:
+1) Policy makers should attempt to aquire funds to provide schools with a high population of students of low socio-economic status with test prepartion courses.
+Unlike other factors which are out of policy maker control, test preparation course are something that can be implemented and should have a positive effect on student math performance, especially for students who are free/reduced lunch as these are the lowest scoring students.

+2) Schools should prioritize test preparation courses as this is a factor that is with in their control.